This list of the best network marketing tips & tricks in the industry will help you achieve success faster.

 1) When you’re desperate to sponsor somebody

 2) When you have put the person you’re talking to on a pedestal in your mind.
-You see them as successful and think if they get involved your business growth will be unstoppable.
+You see them as successful and you think if they get involved your business growth will be unstoppable.

-Tip #11: Don’t Cultivate Seeds of Doubt
+Tip #12: Don’t Cultivate Seeds of Doubt

 If you’re constantly thinking (or saying) that you won’t be able to accomplish what you want inside of your network marketing organization, then you won’t.

 When you catch yourself doubting, take immediate action.
-Use that doubt as a trigger for action.

 But that could turn into a cycle of constantly battling doubt and never taking action.

 The best tip for defeating doubt is to quickly take action toward building a massive organization.

-Tip #12: Focus on Controlling Activity
+Tip #13: Focus on Controlling Activity

 (Not Results and Outcomes)